nano-to/nano-docs/articles/nano-projects.md

-- title: Sample Video
+- title: All Nano Links
 - date: 04-12-2024
 - tags: Guide
 - image: images/setup-node/hero.jpeg
 - author: @nano2bot
 - video: true
 -----

-## Information & Education

 Learn everything there is to know about Nano!